 Three measurable shifts when the receive is modeled this way:

-- Weekly Metrc reconciliation goes from “find the drift” to “verify zero drift.”
-If the per-package post can’t commit locally until Metrc acks, the two states stay aligned by construction.
+- Weekly Metrc reconciliation shifts from finding drift to verifying filings.
+If the per-package post can’t commit locally until Metrc acks, the two states are less likely to diverge.

-- Audit response on a specific manifest is one query.
-The compliance doc has every decision, every reason, every Metrc response.
-Nothing to stitch.
+- Audit response on a specific manifest is one record lookup.
+The compliance doc has the decisions, reasons, and Metrc responses.
+Less to stitch.

 - The damaged-in-transfer category stops being a gray zone.
 Reject is the answer for damaged-on-arrival; the package goes back to the shipper’s license, the shipper pursues the carrier, your books stay clean.

-The state inspector’s favorite question — “show me what you accepted, what you adjusted, and why, for manifest M-99812” — becomes answerable in seconds, not afternoons.
+The inspector question — “show me what you accepted, what you adjusted, and why, for manifest M-99812” — becomes answerable from the receive record instead of a spreadsheet-and-inbox reconstruction.